matrix-org/matrix-spec-proposals/proposals/3383-fed-auth-destination.md

 # MSC3383: Include destination in X-Matrix Auth Header

-Currently, a federation request can't be validated mid-flight without talking to both the originating server and the destination server.
-The originating server needs to be asked for its key, and the destination server for its `server_name`, because the `Host` header does not necessarily contain the `server_name` of the destination server, if delegation via `.well-known` is being used.
+Currently, a federation request can't be validated mid-flight without some convoluted workarounds, because federation requests don't contain the `server_name` of the destination.
+The `Host` header does not necessarily contain the `server_name` of the destination server, if delegation via `.well-known` is being used.
+It's currently possible to get the `server_name` by making a request to `/_matrix/key/v2/server/{keyId}`, and then resolving the delegation for the contained `server_name` back to the `Host` included in the original request.

 This hasn't been a problem so far, as the `server_name` of the destination is usually known when validating the `Authorization` header, it's the